Today Ryan is weighing his options regarding his car:

-1. Get Rid of Your Car.
-That’s the more radical option, but it’s very, very doable if you live in a city in which you don’t need a car (e.g., New York, San Francisco, Chicago, Portland, etc.).
-Tammy Strobel did this, she even wrote a book about living car-free.
+Jettison the Car.
+The more radical option, but doable if you live in a city with ubiquitous public transit (New York, San Francisco, Chicago, Portland, etc.).
+Our friend Tammy Strobel did this, and she even wrote a book about living car-free.

-Then, once everything is out of your car (and your trunk), hold each item in your hand and ask yourself some questions:
+Then, once everything was out of the car, he held each item in his hand and asked a few questions:

-These five questions should allow you to reduce about 90% of the things that were in your car.
-It’s a painful exercise to go through, but it’s worth it.
+These five questions allowed Ryan to reduce more than 90% of the things that were cluttering his car.

 It’s a tedious exercise to go through, but it’s worth it: once complete, you will have a much cleaner, less cluttered vehicle.

 “Car” is Day 17 of Our 21-Day Journey into Minimalism.
 Move on to Day 18.
 Read Ryan’s journal entries from this entire journey in Everything That Remains.
 You can also subscribe to The Minimalists via email.